Constellation-Labs/documentation-hub/validate/automated/uninstall/uninstall-begin.md

 If we want to continue retaining our p12 keystore files, we can choose <kbd>y</kbd>+<kbd>Enter</kbd> here.

 <MacWindow>
-  WARNING  Retaining the Node's p12 files can introduce<br />
+  WARNING  Retaining the node's p12 files can introduce<br />
   security vulnerabilities because your p12 files will be remain on this VPS.<br />
   Would you like to retain the node p12 files? [n]: y <br />
 </MacWindow>

-nodectl will warn us that the p12 files will be moved to the `/var/tmp` directory on your Node.
+nodectl will warn us that the p12 files will be moved to the `/var/tmp` directory on your node.

 <MacWindow>
 nodectl p12s will be located here:<br />